opf/openproject/README.md

 Copyright (C)2009-2010 Mark Maglana
 Copyright (C)2009 Joe Heck, Nate Lowrie

 This plugin is licensed under the GNU GPL v3.
-See COPYRIGHT.txt and GPL.txt for details.
+See doc/COPYRIGHT.md and doc/GPL.txt for details.